 - Bake for 25 minutes or until golden brown.
 Carefully lift the parchment paper from the baking sheets and place on your cooling racks.
 Set aside your baking sheet, as you will use it again.
 When biscotti had cooled enough to handle, yet are still warm, carefully move them to a cutting board and cut crosswise slices (approximately ½" in size).

-- Place slices, cut side down, back on original baking sheet.
+- Place slices cut side down, back on the original baking sheet.
 Bake for 10 minutes.
 Then remove from oven and turn slices over.
 Bake for another 10 minutes or until somewhat firm and lightly browned.
 Transfer to wire racks to completely cool, with tops facing up.

 - Glazing: space biscotti pieces no more than ½ inch or so apart from each other on either a wire rack or parchment paper (hello easy clean-up) dip a metal whisk into the glaze, allowing some of the excess to drip off.
 Then quickly drizzle back and forth, back and forth across sections of your Biscotti Continue until they are glazed as you like.